 Premium Feature — Available with LabKey Biologics LIMS.
 Learn more or contact LabKey.

-Definitions: "Registry" vs "Sample"
+Definitions: "Registry Source" vs "Sample"

 In LabKey Biologics LIMS, the terms "registry" and "samples" refer to different components or aspects of the system.
 The Registry is a database or collection of information about biologics entities, while Samples refer to the actual biological material or representations of it that are being managed within the system.
 The registry helps organize and provide context to the information about these entities, and samples are the tangible or digital representations linked to these entries in the registry.

 • "Registry" typically refers to a comprehensive database or collection of information related to biologics entities.
 This can include details about biologics, such as antibodies, cell lines, or other biological molecules, that are being studied or managed within the system.
-The registry serves as a centralized repository for metadata and information about these biological entities, often including details like names, identifiers, descriptions, origin, properties, and associated data.
+The registry serves as a centralized repository for metadata and information about these biological entities, "Registry Sources", often including details like names, identifiers, descriptions, origin, properties, and associated data.

 Samples: